tslamic/jokster/README.md

 }
 ```

 gives us the ability to pass `Repo` any implementation of the `FunnyApi` interface.
-This makes testing easier and ensures `Repo` needs no code changes across various implementations.
+This makes testing easier and ensures `Repo` needs no code changes if various `FunnyApi` implementations are provided.

-So, how do we pass `FunnyApi` instances to the `Repo` class then?
+So, how do we pass `FunnyApi` instances to the `Repo` class?
 You guessed it - it's with dependency injection!

-## A super-duper-srsly-vague intro to Dagger2
+## A vague intro to Dagger2

 Dagger2 is a popular DI framework for Java, Kotlin and Android.
 To use it, first add it to the list of your dependencies in `build.gradle`: